mattunderscorechampion/tree-root/README.md

 A more Java centric way of describing this is that the API provides a library that can be used to work with trees.
 The SPI provides a framework for implementing tree based data structures that can be worked on by the API.

+###Components

+_TreeConstructor_ - Used to create trees from the bottom up.

+_EmptyTreeConstructor_ - Used to create empty trees.
+That do not have a root node.

+_EmptySortedTreeConstructor_ - Used to create empty trees that have a sorting algorithm.
+Only of value to mutable, empty trees.

+_TreeConverter_ - Converts a tree of one type to another preserving the tree structure and using the same element references.

+_NodeToTreeConverter_ - Takes a node and creates a subtree with the node as the root.
+The subtree created must not mirror modifications to the source tree.

 ##Simple Collection

 I have created a SimpleCollection extending Iterable.
 I had intended to reply on the Collections API for this and for a